Social Media Engagement Tools Built for Agencies

 Unified Engagement Inbox

-DMs, comments, mentions, story replies, and review responses from Instagram, Facebook, X, LinkedIn, and TikTok — all in one feed.
+DMs, comments, mentions, story replies, and review responses from Instagram, Facebook, X, LinkedIn, TikTok, and Pinterest, all in one feed.
 Each message is labeled with the client, platform, and conversation type.
 Filter to see just one client, just one platform, or just unread messages.
 Your team works through one list instead of bouncing between apps.

 AI-Powered Response Suggestions

 For each incoming message, CampaignSwift suggests a response based on the client's past conversations, brand guidelines, and message context.
 Your team reviews the suggestion, edits if needed, and sends.
 Common questions get answered in seconds.
 Unusual messages get a starting point that saves drafting time.
-The AI learns each client's tone — a fitness brand sounds different from a financial advisor.
+The AI learns each client's tone, so a fitness brand sounds different from a financial advisor.

 Sentiment Analysis and Flagging